DerenB/Markdown-Notes/ProgrammingNotes/Blender/Tutorials/YT-Donut.md

   - Adds a new Geometry node in the Modifier stack
   - To use Geometry Nodes, it has to be a modifier
   - Have to click the modifier tab to view the nodes
-    - Can click the pin to keep it
+    - Can click the pin to keep it.

 ### Sprinkles